-These graphs show the Halberg Awards winners in three non-gender-specific categories – the supreme, team and coach awards – from 1949 to 2016.
+These graphs show the gender mix of Halberg Awards winners in three non-gender-specific categories – the supreme, team and coach awards – between 1949 and 2016.
 The awards began as the New Zealand Sportsmen of the Year in 1949.
-This was run by New Zealand Sportsman magazine until 1960, when the award ceased.
-Athlete Murray Halberg resurrected it in 1963 and the event was expanded to include other categories.
+The event was run by New Zealand Sportsman magazine until 1960, when the award ceased.
+Athlete Murray Halberg resurrected it in 1963 and expanded it to include other categories.
 It was renamed the Halberg Awards in 1980.

 Between 1949 and 2016, 73% of the supreme award winners were men or men's teams and 27% women or women's teams.
-For the teams award, 70% of recipients were men's teams, 27% women's teams and 3% (one team – the New Zealand equestrians at the World Equestrian Championships of 1998) was mixed.
-82% of coaching award winners have been men and 18% women.
+For the teams award, 70% of recipients were men's teams, 27% women's teams and 3% (one team – the New Zealand equestrians at the 1998 World Equestrian Championships) mixed.
+82% of coaching award winners were men and 18% women.

 Te whakamahi i tēnei tūemi

 Te Ara – The Encyclopedia of New Zealand

 This item is licensed under a Creative Commons Attribution-NonCommercial 3.0 New Zealand Licence